jakethoverton/PoemGenerator/README.md

 The source code for the program is in the file src/PoemGenerator.java

+The compiled code is in the file bin/PoemGenerator.class

-In order to run the program use the command "java bin/PoemGenerator <filename>.txt".
+In order to run the program from the bin folder use the command "java PoemGenerator <Path to Filename.txt>".

-To run the test file provided in the requirements use the command "java bin/PoemGenerator testFiles/GrammarRules.txt".
+To run the test file provided in the requirements use the command "java PoemGenerator ../testFiles/GrammarRules.txt".